graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `isDeprecated` returns {true} if this field should no longer be used, otherwise {false}.
 - `deprecationReason` optionally provides a reason why this field is deprecated.
+- `directives` must return the ordered set of directives applied to this field.

 ### The \_\_InputValue Type